Demo Presentation at IPSN ’23 Co-located with CPS-IoT Week

 I will be joining Bosch Research and Technology Center in Pittsburgh, PA as a PhD research intern to work with the Reliable Distributed Systems group this summer.
 The group collaborates with Professor Anthony Rowe’s group at Carnegie Mellon University.
 I will be working on developing an edge-cloud system infrastructure and applying the architecture to run on Bosch embedded hardware systems that incorporate an AR/VR digital representation and user interface.

-Workshop Presentation in IEEE VR ’23
+Workshop Presentation at IEEE VR ’23

 A pilot study of the investigation of thermal perception and emotional response in Augmented Reality (AR) using digital biomarkers was virtually presented at the XR for Healthcare and Wellbeing workshop, co-located with IEEE VR 2023.
 This work is along the line of our goal in enhancing dialectical behavior therapy (DBT) skill exercises with AR.
 The team will continue analyzing the physiological data collected during the pilot user study, and developing more realistic AR settings in manipulating users’ thermal perceptions for the future user study.
 The paper can be found here: [Paper]